Sunland Pelleted Lettuce Seed

 New!
 Heat-tolerant romaine for heads and hearts.
 Conventional seed with NOP-compliant pelleting.

 Earlier and more compact than Sparx, with thicker, more savoyed leaves.
-Selected for summer performance, with improved yield and disease resistance.
-Maintains straight ribs through maturity.
-High resistance to tomato bushy stunt virus; and intermediate resistance to corky root.
+Selected for summer performance, with improved yield and consistency.
+Maintains straight ribs and a tight, clean base for a nice presentation post-harvest.
 Plant Variety Protected.
 U.S. Plant Patent #10,959,387.
 MT0-30.
-Avg.
-18,200 seeds/lb.
-Packet: 250 seeds.

 - This product does not ship to the following countries: Taiwan.